With close to 20 years experience & a reputation as a leader for whale watching in BC, West Coast Aquatic Safaris can

 Could I get seasick on the tour?

 Very unlikely on a Bear Watching tour as we hug the coastline to see bears on the beaches of the various islands neat Tofino.

 Unlikely on a Whale Watching tour.
 However, everyone has their own abilities to handle motion sickness.
 We suggest you take precautions.
 If you are prone to motion sickness, such as non-drowsy ginger pills or Gravol.

-How long so we stay at the hot springs?
-Due to Covid19 for Summer 2020 hot springs tours are not available.
+How long do we stay at the hot springs?
+Due to Covid19 hot springs tours are not available for the moment.

 covid19: whale watching in tofino, bc